 Scotia iTRADE has partnered with iShares to bring you commission-free1 online trading on 50 ETFs, covering a vast array of sectors, from iShares®* and other leading Canadian ETF providers.

 - 1 Refers to Scotia iTRADE's brokerage commission for online trade execution only.
 Does not take into account fees, charges, expenses or commissions imposed by the fund companies, all of which can be associated with ETF investments.
 You should carefully consider the fund's investment objectives, risks, fees, charges, expenses and commissions before investing.
 The prospectus contains this and other important information about the fund.
 Please read the prospectus carefully before investing.
 Funds are not guaranteed, their values change frequently and past performance may not be repeated.
 For a list of ETFs eligible for our "commission-free" offer ("Eligible ETFs"), click here.
 In order to qualify, trades of Eligible ETFs must be placed online or via Teletrader.
-You will be charged our regular equity commission (from $6.99, $9.99, or $24.99 up to 1000 shares, $0.03 per share for orders over 1000 shares) depending on the pricing tier for which you qualify – see online fee schedule) on the sale of any Eligible ETFs held for less than 1 business day.
-Broker-assisted trades are subject to a fee of $45.00.
+You will be charged our regular equity commission (from $4.99, $6.99, $9.99, or $24.99 up to 1000 shares, $0.03 per share for orders over 1000 shares) depending on the pricing tier for which you qualify – see online fee schedule) on the sale of any Eligible ETFs held for less than 1 business day.
+Add $50.00 for telephone representative – assisted trades.
 List of Eligible ETFs is subject to change without notice.
 Scotia iTRADE reserves the right to modify or cancel this offer at any time without notice.

 - 2 This advertisement has been paid for in part by BlackRock Investments Canada Inc. (BlackRock).
 Scotia iTRADE does not provide investment advice or recommendations and you are responsible for your own investment decisions and any losses that may result.
 This offer is not and should not be construed as investment advice or a recommendation to buy, sell or hold any particular security or to follow any particular investment strategy.
 No ETF product, or any information provided by or available through BlackRock or any other ETF provider, has been endorsed, validated or approved by Scotia Capital Inc. or its affiliates, and neither Scotia Capital Inc. nor any of its affiliates is responsible or liable therefore, or for any third party products, opinions, information or prospectus content.